com-480-data-visualization/project-2023-data-virtuosos/README.md

 **Distribution of Different Programming Languages in different countries**

-To investigate the geographical distribution of programming languages, we aim to display the number of programming languages originating in various countries on a map.
-To accomplish this, we may need to standardize country names in the raw data, as they are currently represented in an informal manner.
-For example, both "USA" and "United State" refer to the "United States".
+To investigate the geographical distribution of programming languages, we aimed to display the number of programming languages originating in various countries on a map.
+To accomplish this, data cleaning described before was applied to standardize country names.
 Additionally, a programming language may be developed collaboratively by multiple countries.
 Therefore, we allocate a fraction, calculated as (1/the total number of countries contributing to its development), to each participating country.

 ![bar_and_line](./image/global_map.png)